 - 1. Under subsection 3.7(3), all members of the IRC must be independent of the manager, the investment fund and entities related to the manager.
 The CSA believe that all members must be independent because the principal function of the IRC is to review activities and transactions that involve inherent conflicts of interest between an investment fund and its manager.
 Given this role, it is important that the members of the IRC are free from conflicting loyalties. - 2.
-While the members of the IRC should not themselves be subject to inherent conflicts or divided loyalties, the CSA recognize that there may be inherent conflicts relating to interfund issues where a single IRC acts for a family of investment funds.
+While the members of the IRC should not themselves be subject to inherent conflicts or divided loyalties, the CSA recognize that there may be inherent conflicts relating to inter-fund issues where a single IRC acts for a family of investment funds.
 In those cases, this Instrument requires members to conduct themselves in accordance with their written charter and in accordance with the standard of care set out in this Instrument.

 The CSA do not consider the IRC's ability to set its own reasonable compensation to be a material relationship with the manager or investment fund under subsection 1.4(1).

-- 3. A material relationship referred to in subsection 1.4(1) may include an ownership, commercial, charitable, industrial, banking, consulting, legal, accounting or familial relationship.
+3. A material relationship referred to in subsection 1.4(1) may include an ownership, commercial, charitable, industrial, banking, consulting, legal, accounting or familial relationship.
 The CSA expect managers and IRC members to consider both past and current relationships when determining whether a material relationship exists.

-For example, depending on the circumstances, the following individuals may be independent under section 1.4: - an independent member of an existing advisory board or IRC of an investment fund; - an independent member or former independent member of the board of directors, or of a special committee of the board of directors, of an investment fund; - a former independent member of the board of directors, or special committee of the board of directors, of the manager; - an individual appointed as a trustee for an investment fund; and - an independent member of the board of directors, or of a special committee of the board of directors, of a registered trust company that acts as trustee for an investment fund.
+For example, depending on the circumstances, the following individuals may be independent under section 1.4:

+• an independent member of an existing advisory board or IRC of an investment fund;

+- a former independent member of the board of directors, or special committee of the board of directors, of the manager; - an individual appointed as a trustee for an investment fund; and - an independent member of the board of directors, or of a special committee of the board of directors, of a registered trust company that acts as trustee for an investment fund.